NoahHenrikKleinschmidt/filerecords/docs/source/filerecords.cli.rst

    >>> records init

-This will create a new directory called `.filerecords` in the current working directory (which is the heart of the registry).
+This will create a new hidden directory `.registry` in the current working directory (which is the heart of the registry).
 It is possible to also add comments and flags to the registry when initializing it.
 Also, flag groups can be added to the registry at this point.

 .. code-block:: bash